 Bayesian Modeling of Spatio-Temporal Data with R

-- Sahu, S. K. (2021a) Bayesian modeling of spatio-temporal data with R. Chapman and Hall (in press).
+- R package Sahu, S. K. (2021) bmstdr: Bayesian Modeling of Spatio-Temporal Data with R.

 Applied sciences, both physical and social, such as atmospheric, biological, climate, demographic, economic, ecological, environmental, oceanic and political, routinely gather large volumes of spatial and spatio-temporal data in order to make wide ranging inference and prediction.
 Ideally such inferential tasks should be approached through modeling as modeling automatically aids in estimation of uncertainties in all conclusions drawn from such data.
 Unified Bayesian modeling, implemented through user friendly software packages, provides a crucial key to unlocking the full power of these methods for solving challenging practical problems.